10yard/dkafe/readme.md

 You will be charged 100 coins to launch a game.
 If the timer runs out you will lose 150 coins.

-If you are not up for the challenge then it is possible to adjust things and have free play and all machines unlocked.
-You may prefer to have complete freedom.
+If you are not up for the challenge then it is possible to adjust things and have all machines unlocked and set to free play.
 Pauline will love it when you beat all of the machines though.

 ![DKAFE awards](https://github.com/10yard/dkafe/blob/master/artwork/snaps/awards.png)